 “Oh yes, he’s a real gentleman.
 He tries to sneak away to come see me when he can.
 I even have one of those little devices like the other crewmen so he can call on me any time.”
-She pulled an oval communicator from her pocket and showed it in the palm of her hand.
+She pulled an oval communicator from her pocket and displayed it in the palm of her hand.
 It was a U-PCD.
 Her pale cheeks flushed as she admitted, “Jerin checks up on me constantly to make sure I’m alright.
 His attentiveness has been comforting.”

-“You heard about what happened to Angelle.”
+“You know what happened to Angelle.”

 “Jerin told you.”